 Add drained, peeled onions and bring to a boil and gently stir.

-Fill jars with funnel each jar one a time, leaving ¼ inch headspace, aiming for the jar to be full of onions that are submerged in brine.
+Fill jars with funnel each jar one time, leaving ¼ inch headspace, aiming for the jar to be full of onions that are submerged in the brine.
 Put on new lids and rings and tighten just as tight as you’d tighten a bathroom faucet.

 Steam canners: Place the jars on the rack about a quarter inch apart.
 Put the lid on the steam canner with the vent facing away from you but where you’ll be able to see the column of steam pouring from it.
 Turn the head up to high and monitor as the dial on the thermometer moves to the green or starting mark for your elevation.
-Adjust temperature as needed to prevent the steam canner from boiling too vigorously; medium high is probably just right.
+Adjust the temperature as needed to prevent the steam canner from boiling too vigorously; medium-high is probably just right.
 Start the 10 minute processing time when there’s a column of steam pouring from the vent that’s about 6-8 inches and the dial indicates you are in the green/go zone.
 Remember to adjust for elevation by adding 5 minutes of processing time for every 1000 feet of elevation you are canning above sea level.

 When the time is up, you can let the lid remain on the pot indefinitely.
 When it has cooled significantly, the teakettle-type whistling has stopped, use hot pads to lift the lid open AWAY FROM YOU so the steam pours out the back of the pot away from you.
-Set lid aside and either wait till the jars are cool to the touch to place on the towel covered countertop or use a jar lifter to move them to the counter.
+Set the lid aside and either wait till the jars are cool to the touch to place on the towel covered countertop or use a jar lifter to move them to the counter.

 Water bath canners: Use the jar lifter to put one jar back into the water bath process pot at a time.
-Bring the water back up to boil, and set timer for 10 minutes, adding 5 minutes for every 1000 feet of elevation you are canning above sea level.
+Bring the water back up to boil, and set the timer for 10 minutes, adding 5 minutes for every 1000 feet of elevation you are canning above sea level.